-In the waiting room of Little Vinnie’s Tattoos, bikers and punks sit side by side with church-going grandmas and soccer moms.
-Customers fly in from as far as Saudi Arabia, Spain and Brazil, to an unassuming strip mall just outside of Baltimore complete with tanning salon, liquor store and adult DVDs.
-Anxiously, they enter Vinnie Myers' shop, the final destination for many breast cancer survivors attempting to recover what mastectomies have stolen away.
+In the waiting room of Little Vinnie's Tattoos, bikers and punks sit side by side with church-going grandmas and soccer moms.
+Customers fly in from as far away as Saudi Arabia, Spain, and Brazil, to an unassuming strip mall just outside of Baltimore complete with tanning salon, liquor store, and adult DVDs.
+Anxiously, they enter Vinnie Myers's shop, the final destination for many breast-cancer survivors attempting to recover what mastectomies have stolen.

 "We've tricked doctors," Vinnie's jocose assistant Richie chimed in.
 "There's been ladies that have called us all giddy and giggly, 'You'll never believe what happened!' they say.
 'I went to my follow-up appointment with my surgeon and I disrobe and he's looking through my chart and he's looking at me real confused and he finally says, 'I think we made a mistake.
 This chart says you were operated on.'"

 "What's your secret?"
 I asked.